hugosykes/bank/README.md

 to_string method interpolates values for the time of transaction, the credit/debit (depending on whether it's a deposit or withdrawal) and the balance

 It uses a private method for creating the credit/debit string based on whether the instance variable is nil or not

+### Nouns and verbs analysis on the statement

+Noun: transactions
+Verbs: add transactions and display transactions

+## To run code

+Run `bundle` and open `irb` simply, to run the code.